 Another option is to put more partitions or barriers in place to separate open spaces in a business.
 This also can help manage the airflow.
 Finally, open the windows and doors for a short period, if it is possible, to increase the circulation of outdoor air.
 For more suggestions, the EPA offers some guidance on what businesses should consider in evaluating their indoor air quality, as does the CDC.

-Acosta Heating & Cooling is your one-stop shop for all of your indoor comfort needs.
-We’ve been serving the Charlotte area for more than 45 years.
+Acosta Heating, Cooling & Electrical is your one-stop shop for all of your indoor comfort needs.
+We’ve been serving the Charlotte area for more than 50 years.
 No matter what your business’s HVAC needs, Acosta will always deliver.
-Contact us today at 704-527-7401 to see for yourself why Charlotte businesses depend on us for their HVAC service.
+Contact us today at 704.665.5998 to see for yourself why Charlotte businesses depend on us for their HVAC service.